What is SPF Record – How to Create SPF Record

-Don’t use “ptr” as they are deprecated by the current SPF RFC.
+Also, don’t use “PTR” as they are frowned upon by the current SPF RFC.

 Split Your SPF Record

-An SPF record can contain one or more strings of text and each string can contain no more than 255 characters.
+An SPF record can contain one or more strings of text, but each string cannot contain more than 255 characters.
 An SPF checker will take all of the strings in a TXT record and bind them together before it starts looking at the content.
-So you can have more than 255 characters in the SPF record by splitting it into more than one string.
+Thus, you can have more than 255 characters in your record if you split it into more than one string.

 But keep your DNS packets less than 512 bytes long.
-Count the DNS overhead for a reply that contains a single TXT record with two strings which is about 34 bytes, then add the length of the hostname that’s being queried.
-So to comply with the 512-byte limit you need to break your SPF into pieces of no more than 478 minus the length of the hostname.
+Count the DNS overhead for a single TXT record with two strings (about 34 bytes), then add the length of the hostname that’s being queried.
+In order to comply with the 512-byte limit, you need to split your SPF into pieces of no more than 478 bytes minus the length of the hostname.

-Then you need to break that SPF data into two strings.
-As they will be bonded with no white space added, so you need to include the space at the end of the first string or the beginning of the second string.
+Then you need to split that SPF data into two strings.
+They will be bonded without any spaces added, so you need to add a space at the end of the first string or the beginning of the second string.

 Test Your SPF Record

-You can enter your domain and click the button to check your SPF record.
-Or you can copy-paste your SPF record to check its syntax.
+Enter your domain and click “Check SPF” to check your SPF record.
+Or you can copy-paste your record to check its syntax.

-– makes sure the number of mechanisms and modifiers in the SPF record that do DNS lookups is under 10;
+- Makes sure there are less than 10 mechanisms and modifiers that do DNS lookups

-– “flattens” the SPF record into a list of plain IP addresses, so that you can check them one by one, in case you need to track down some obstinate SPF issues.
+- “Flattens” your record into a list of plain IP addresses, so that you can check them individually, in case you need to track down any issues

-With the GlockApps DMARC Monitor, you can determine any illegal sources sending on behalf of your domain and make sure that all your legal sources pass the SPF, DKIM, and DMARC authentication.
+With GlockApps DMARC Analyzer, you can identify any unauthorized domains sending email on behalf of your domain.
+You can also ensure that all your authorized domains pass the SPF, DKIM, and DMARC authentication.

 GlockApps Spam Testing for Marketers and Agencies